Athens vs Sparta Assignment

 Make sure you know the circumstances or context in which they lived.
 Don’t make factual errors when you’re writing in the role of an historical character.

 Take on their perspectives, their views.
 Think about how they would have seen things, not how you would see things.
-Think about their age, gender, position in society, occupation, religion, etc. These factors influenced how they saw their world.
+Think about their age, gender, position in society, occupation, religion, etc. These factors influenced how they experienced their world.

 Don’t be presentist!